 A stakeholder register includes columns that address specific questions.
 It can be customized considering the project requirements.
-Below figure shows an example for stakeholder register.
+The below figure outlines an example of the stakeholder register.

-Note that the stakeholder register is a living document which should be kept updated during the projects life cycle.
+Note that the stakeholder register is a living document that should be kept updated during the project’s life cycle.
 It provides information about all key project stakeholders and their attributes.

-Stakeholder registers are important project management documents should be kept updated throughout the project life cycle.
-It is a living document which helps the project team to index all project stakeholders.
+Stakeholder registers are important project management documents that should be kept updated throughout the project life cycle.
+It is a living document that helps the project team to index all project stakeholders.
 As the project progresses, stakeholders and their influences on the project changes.
 New stakeholders come to existence and some stakeholders lose their attention on the project.
 Also their power and impact on the project changes.
-In addition to that, Stakeholder register must be a confidential document because it includes so much information about different people and organizations.
+In addition to that, the stakeholder register must be a confidential document because it includes so much information about different people and organizations.

 Stakeholder management plays a key role in the success of a project.
 Mismanagement of project stakeholders who have high power and interest may contribute to the project’s failure.
-Therefore project teams must perform timely and carefully stakeholder analysis, classification and prioritization considering the stakeholder’s abilities to affect the project.
+Therefore project teams must perform timely and careful stakeholder analysis, classification, and prioritization considering the stakeholder’s abilities to affect the project.

 It is a good practice to create the register as early as possible.
 There are various examples and templates available on the internet.
-You can download them, customize for your projects requirements, add columns if needed and use for your project to index the stakeholder information.
+You can download them, customize them for your project’s requirements, add columns if needed, and use them for your project to index the stakeholder information.
 The proposed template in this article, which shows how the stakeholder register could look like, is also useful for you.

-In this article, we discuss the importance of stakeholder management and provide a stakeholder register template.
-Note that this is an important topic which should be known from the PMP Certification Exam point of view.
+In this article, we discuss the importance of stakeholder management and provide a stakeholder register template example.
+Note that this is an important topic that should be known from the PMP Certification Exam point of view.
 You can add or share anything you want by using the comments box below.